Skip to main content

 Importing divisions

-From version 2022.1 the division for a transaction can now be specified as field 35 and is optional.
+From version 2022.1 of CCH Trust Accounts the division for a transaction can now be specified as field 35 and is optional.
+This matches Column D of the spreadsheet example shown above.

 • Was this article helpful?